FAQ

 The hourly rate applies to all services rendered: records reviews, emails, phone calls, letter writing, progress monitoring, parent education, IEP/504 meeting attendance, and more.

-We offer sliding scale services on a limited basis.
+We offer sliding-scale services on a limited basis.

 What is your service area?